LukaThorn/ml-weight-fraction/README.md

 Through the Binder interface, users may access all of our code in interactive iPython notebooks self-contained in a virtual, executable environment.
 I.e., the code for this project is entirely reproducible simply by clicking the button above.
 ### Suggested Software
-If you wish to clone our Git repository, we suggest having the following software versions installed:
+If you prefer to clone our Git repository, we suggest these software versions:
 * Python 3.7.3
-* Poetry 0.1.0 or higher
+* Poetry 1.0 or higher

-After cloning the repository, the project may be launched by running the following in your command line interface:
+After cloning, launch the project by running the following in your command line interface:
 ```
 cd ml-weight-fraction
 poetry install